jappeace/cut-the-crap/Readme.md

 At the moment video editing is done with [jumpcut](https://github.com/carykh/jumpcutter).
 Splitting is done with ffmpeg.

-In te futer I intend to add auto uploading and scheduling as well.
+In te future I intend to add auto uploading and scheduling as well.

 Youtube has different requirements from streams then twitch does.
-We for example want to make the videos be chopped up into small segments and schedules them into a future.
+We for example want to make the videos be chopped up into small segments.

 Runs: